SwiftVISA/SwiftLibUSB/README.md

 ### Context

-The first step in interacting with a device using libUSB directly is creating a context.
-It is from the context that you get the device list.
-This is how one might do this
+The first step in interacting with a device using libUSB directly is creating a `Context`.
+The `Context` creates a list of all devices connected to the host when it is created, and these devices can be accessed using the `devices` property.

 ```
 // Create a context and get the devices
 do {